Jul 03, 2026

 Integration of TDDL cable Technology with Copper Alloy Wires

-Our cable pair with copper alloy conductors that improve current flow and cut resistive losses in complex railway overhead networks.
+Our matching cable solutions adopt copper alloy conductors to boost current transmission efficiency and reduce resistive energy loss in complex railway overhead networks.
 Advanced metal work gives smooth surfaces that support steady pantograph contact at high speed.
 The result raises system safety and keeps voltage steady along each section of the railway overhead wire system.

 How Strong Is a Contact Wire?
 Evaluating Structural Integrity Under Load Conditions